 The responsibilities of judges in disputes between the citizen and the state have increased together with the growth in governmental functions over the last century.
 The responsibility of the judiciary to protect citizens against unlawful acts of government has thus increased, and with it the need for the judiciary to be independent of government.

 Independence and the appearance of independence

 As well as in fact being independent in this way, it is of vital importance that judges are seen to be both independent and impartial.
 Justice must not only be done – it must be seen to be done.
-It was for this reason that the House of Lords in the Pinochet case in 1999 held that a decision it had given had to be set aside and the appeal before it heard again by a panel of different Law Lords.
+It was for this reason that the House of Lords in the Pinochet case in 1999 held that a decision it had given had to be set aside and the appeal before it would be heard again by a panel of different Law Lords.
 It had come to light after the original decision that one of the Law Lords might have given an appearance that he was not independent and impartial because of a connection with a campaigning organisation which was involved in the case.
 In those circumstances, and even though there was no suggestion that the Law Lord was not in fact independent or impartial, the decision could not stand.
-Justice demanded that the appeal be heard again before a panel of Law Lords who had and gave the appearance to reasonable well-informed observers that they were independent and impartial.
+Justice demanded that the appeal be heard again before a panel of Law Lords who appeared to be independent and impartial to reasonable well-informed observers.

 The ways in which independence is protected and its limits